3D Printing Market Size and Share

 Powder bed fusion continues to dominate high-value aerospace and medical implants, supported by continually falling powder costs and in-situ optical tomography.
 Binder jetting enters mainstream production of automotive rocker arms and hydraulic manifolds, where sintering shrinks' models have matured.
 Directed energy deposition (DED) addresses large-format repairs for naval propellers and wind-turbine hubs, illustrating the range of the 3D printing market across scales from micron to meter.

-By Material: Metals & Alloys Accelerate
+By Material: Metals and Alloys Accelerate

 Polymers led with 65.47% revenue but face competition from metals, slated for 26.47% CAGR growth.
 The 3D printing market benefits as nickel super-alloy prices drop through economies of scale in atomization plants opened by Carpenter Technology and Sandvik.
 Dual-use commercial-defense programs expand the permissible materials roster, accelerating uptake in rocket engines, heat exchangers, and pressure vessels.
 Bio-based photopolymers satisfy sustainability mandates, while continuous carbon-fiber composites achieve aluminum-like strength-to-weight ratios.